 Kit and Equipment

-The Discretionary Bursary may be able to help fund Kit and Equipment for courses, if it is considered essential by the course director and your household income is below £25,000 and there is sufficient funding available.
+The Discretionary Bursary may be able to help fund Kit and Equipment for courses, if it is considered essential by the course director and your household income is below £27,000 or £34,000 if over 19 as of August 2024 and there is sufficient funding available.
 The equipment is considered on loan and will need to be returned at the end of your course of study.

 We allocate the funding to the faculty after the October Half Term holiday, they will then order the kit for bursary students.
 We realise that this may mean that students have to wait however this ensures that the funding is not lost due to equipment no longer being required due to students switching courses.